AdaCore/learn/courses/intro-to-spark/book/05_Proof_Of_Functional_Correctness.rst

 Handling of Loops
 ~~~~~~~~~~~~~~~~~

-A case in which user annotations are almost always required for GNATprove
+When the program involves a loop, you're almost always required to provide
-to complete a proof is when the program involves a loop.
-Indeed, the
+additional annotations to allow GNATprove to complete a proof because the
-verification techniques used by GNATprove do not handle cycles in a
+verification techniques used by GNATprove doesn't handle cycles in a
 subprogram's control flow.
-As a consequence, loops are flattened by
+Instead, loops are flattened by dividing them
-dividing them into several acyclic parts.
+into several acyclic parts.

-As an example, let us look at a simple loop statement with an exit
+As an example, let us look at a simple loop with an exit condition.
-condition:

 .. code:: ada
     :class: ada-nocheck